 Two wool and haberdashery shops in Buckie and Elgin were set up in 1999 offering craft and retail skills to our learners.

 A successful application in 2001 to the Big Lottery for funding for a recycling centre for cans meant that we could offer training places to adults with learning disabilities in an industrial setting.

-Nowadays, Moray Reach Out currently has four training sites offering work experience to vulnerable adults, mainly adults with learning disabilities but also those recovering from mental health issues.
-Our three social enterprises are Buckie Yarns, In Stitches and Waste Watchers Buckie and in addition we are proud of our connections with the Moray Council Materials Recycling Facility staffed by Waste Watchers Lossiemouth.
+Nowadays, Moray Reach Out (MRO) currently has four training sites offering work experience to vulnerable adults, mainly adults with learning disabilities but also those recovering from mental health issues.
+There is a broad range of opportunites at a number of projects: MRO Yarns & Crafts, MRO Embroidery & Fine Gifts, MRO Recycling Buckie, MRO Thrift Shop, MRO Art Yarn (Spinning, making Art Yarn), MRO Art Buttons and other Upcycling activities.
+In addition we are proud of our connections with the Moray Council Materials Recycling Facility in Elgin which is staffed by our recycling team.